 This is the cathedral and plaza mayor in Segovia.
 Very beautiful!

+This is the castle in Segovia call the Alcazar.
+It was very pretty like a fairy tale castle.
+There was a tower there that of course I had to go up also and take pictures.
+It was a very nice city and a fun trip.
 As far as work goes, I am still working in the outpatient part of the pharmacy.
 There are lots of other pharmacy students working there, and every morning they go to the cafeteria once or twice to sit and talk, have coffee and breakfast, etc, and they invite me to go with them.
 It is a very relaxed atmosphere, as opposed to hopsitals in the US.
 I like it!

 Once again I refer you to my facebook page for more pictures of Salamanca.
 I find it alot more complicated to put pictures on here, so I'll just post a few along with some of my witty (or not) commentary :)